-Ostara, or the vernal equinox is finally upon us and the days are now equal in length to the nights.
+Ostara, also called the spring equinox or the vernal equinox, is finally upon us and the days are now equal in length to the nights.
 Whew!
 What a relief that the dark days are over for another season.
 Of course, we need the dark times as well as the light – but I am sure we are all ready for a bit more sunshine and light in our lives.

 Ostara is a key date in The Witches’ Sabbats, also known as the Wheel of the Year.
 These are a series of eight festivals celebrated in various modern pagan and witchcraft traditions.
 These festivals mark key points in the solar calendar, representing the changing seasons and the cycles of nature.